PerimeterX/perimeterx-node-express/README.md

 #### <a name="sendPageActivities"></a> Send Page Activities

 A flag which determines whether the module sends activities to the PerimeterX servers on each page request or not.
 This will assist PerimeterX in identifying attackers.
-[COMMENT: what happens if it is turned off?]
+It can be turned off for scenarios such as testing or for performance sake.

 **default:** false